EXPLORING THE FUTURE OF BEAUTY

 The research foresees the construction of this posthuman identity and its relation to the body through the analysis of different theories around culture, identity, and technology.

-The intentions are to raise critical questions over the understanding of the possible cultural and social implications of these biotechnologies; presenting how an obsession to beautify the body could eventually shift into a new body performance based obsession.
+The intentions are to raise critical questions over the understanding of the possible cultural and social implications of these biotechnologies, presenting how an obsession to beautify the body could eventually shift into a new body performance-based obsession.
 By ultimately foreseeing and presenting new horizons for the beauty industry, it enables us to unearth new possibilities as we consider our physiological selves as more than simply a beautiful cage for the present, but as a true medium for technology in the future.

 THE INSTALLATION